 However, that buyer would then be responsible for all of the conditions and terms of the lease until it ends.

-The only thing can sever a lease is a judge and there must be an extremely good reason for him/her to label the reason as “for cause” (see below).
+The only thing that can sever a lease is a judge and there must be an extremely good reason for him/her to label the reason as “for cause” (see below).

 2. What if there’s a foreclosure on the property I’m renting?

-First, it’s important to know that the foreclosure process can take from six months up to a year.
+First, it’s important to know the foreclosure process can take from six months up to a year.

 If that process has taken place and the property is foreclosed upon by a bank while a tenant is living there, the bank will usually buy out the tenant or give them a credit to move out.

 Those negotiations and that amount will depend on how far down the line the lease has progressed.

 Once the process is completed, the bank then owns the property.

 The bank can send a letter to the tenant a letter stating it is the new owner and ask the tenants to vacate; sometimes the bank will allow them to stay and turn the property over to a management company, although this doesn’t happen as often.